 - NornaBar in Nornalup – If you think Walpole is small, Nornalup is smaller – but they have an amazing little restaurant called the NornaBar (formerly the Nornalup Teahouse) with great atmosphere and delicious food.
 The kids ended up down the road at a modest kids Playground.

-Where to Stay in Walpole, Western Australia with Kids?
+Where to Stay in Walpole, Western Australia – Walpole for kids!

 Walpole is a very small town, with a supermarket, pharmacy or fuel station (and a couple of restaurants. this is our full list of Best places to stay near the Tree Top Walk